12 FAM 000

 Application system: A software program that performs a specific function directly for a user and may be executed without access to system control, monitoring, or administrative privileges.

-Application system owner: A person or organization having responsibility for the development, procurement, integration, modification, operation and maintenance, and/or final disposition of an application system.
+Application System Owner: A person or organization that has responsibility for the development, procurement, integration, modification, operation and maintenance, and/or final disposition of an application system.

 Areas to be accessed: Embassy areas to be accessed are defined in two ways.
 Controlled access areas (CAAs) are spaces where classified operations/discussions/storage may occur.
 Non-controlled access areas are spaces where classified operations/discussions/storage do not occur.